onzfonz/comp227/src/content/6/en/part6d.md

 }
 ```

-The second parameter of the *connect* function can be used for defining [mapDispatchToProps](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md#mapdispatchtoprops-object--dispatch-ownprops--object) which is a group of <i>action creator</i> functions passed to the connected component as props.
+The second parameter of the `connect` function can be used for defining [mapDispatchToProps](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md#mapdispatchtoprops-object--dispatch-ownprops--object) which is a group of **action creator** functions passed to the connected component as props.
 Let's make the following changes to our existing connect operation:

 ```js